Spanish Parts of Speech (Part 2)

 Her family has three cars.

-Sometimes an adjective can be placed in front of a noun that it is normally associated with (this is especially true in poetry) or for stylistic reasons.
+Sometimes an adjective that emphasizes an inherent characteristic can be placed in front of a noun for stylistic reasons.
+This is especially true in poetry.
 Examples:

 la bella flor